MHz1985/Certificates/README.md

 1. NoSQL, Big Data and Spark
     1. Introduction to NoSQL Databases [94%]
     1. Introduction to Big Data with Spark and Hadoop [94.3%]
+    1. Data Engineering and Machine Learning using Spark [100%]
 1. Data Analyst
     1. Introduction to Data Analytics [86%]
     1. Python for Data Science, AI & Development [94.60%]